dxos/dxos/REPOSITORY_GUIDE.md

 | `pnpm nx serve-with-halo composer-app` | Runs the `composer-app` in dev mode pointing to a `halo-app` in dev mode next to it |
 | `pnpm nx serve docs` | Runs the `docs` vuepress app in dev mode |

+## Adding new dependencies

+Currently you must manually edit the individual `package.json` files to add packages.
+When adding a package name in `dependencies` or `devDependencies`, `vscode` should suggest package versions via autocomplete.

+Once the required changes have been made, re-run `pnpm i`.

 ## Tasks in `nx` targets
 Each package has a `project.json` which describes the "targets" or runnable actions/scripts that package can perform.
 There are also dependencies and caching information expressed such that performing any action will appropriately perform actions it depends on in the right order, cache-reading where possible.